A Graph-Matching Formulation of the Interleaving Distance between Merge Trees: Introduction

 \subsection{Contributions}

-As already mentioned, in the present paper we take a perspective which differs from all the aforementioned works: instead of obtaining progressively sharper bounds for the distance by locally looking at differences between trees or instead of looking for optimal labelings, we aim at describing combinatorially a global matching between two merge trees whose \emph{cost} returns the exact interleaving distance between them.
-Describing matchings between trees is often useful to formulate optimization problems via integer programming algorithms, which have proven to be a very useful tool to deal with the computational burden introduced by unlabeled or unordered trees \citep{TED}.
-They can also provide very useful parametrizations, allowing for topological and geometric investigation of complex tree spaces - see \cite{pegoraro2021geom}.
-Indeed, we are able to produce a formulation of the interleaving distance originating a linear programming approach which gives lower and upper bounds for the interleaving distance between two trees.
+As already mentioned, in the present paper we take a perspective which differs from all the aforementioned works: instead of obtaining progressively sharper bounds for the distance by locally looking at differences between trees or instead of looking for optimal labelings, we aim at describing jointly a global matching between two merge trees whose \emph{cost} returns the exact interleaving distance between them.
+Describing matchings between trees is often useful to formulate optimization problems via binary programming algorithms, which have proven to be a very useful tool to deal with the computational burden introduced by unlabeled or unordered trees \citep{TED}.
+Indeed, we are able to produce a formulation of the interleaving distance originating a mixed binary linear programming (MBLP) approach which gives lower and upper bounds for the interleaving distance between two trees.
+The computational complexity of such bounds is close to the one of the formulation of the classical tree edit distance (for unordered trees) via binary linear programming (BLP) \cite{TED}.
+See \Cref{prop:complexity} and \Cref{rmk:comp_cost}.
 We use the upper bound to assess the approximation method proposed by \cite{curry2021decorated}.
-The formulation we obtain in the present work is used by \cite{pegoraro2021geom} to obtain some inequalities between the edit distance therein defined and the interleaving distance.
+Lastly, the formulation we obtain in the present work is used by \cite{pegoraro2024finitely} to obtain some inequalities between the edit distance therein defined and the interleaving distance.

-As discussed in \Cref{sec:discussion_interl}, we also think that the results in the chapter can lead to yet another formulation of the distance, potentially opening up the door to novel theoretical developments.
+As discussed in the end of \Cref{sec:map_couplings}, \Cref{rmk:comp_cost} and in \Cref{sec:discussion_interl}, we also think that the results in the manuscript can lead to a) a polynomial time approximation of the interleaving distance, following the approach of \cite{zhang1996constrained} b) another formulation of the distance, potentially opening up the door to novel theoretical developments.